 Optimal Climate Policy When Damages are Unknown

-Integrated assessment models (IAMs) are economists' primary tool for analyzing the optimal carbon tax.
-Damage functions, which link temperature to economic impacts, have come under fire because of their assumptions that may produce significant, and ex-ante unknowable misspecifications.
-Here I develop novel recursive IAM frameworks to model damage uncertainty.
-I decompose the optimal carbon tax into channels capturing parametric damage uncertainty, learning, and misspecification concerns.
-Damage learning and using robust control to guard against potential misspecifications can both improve ex-post welfare if the IAM's damage function is misspecified.
-However, these ex-post welfare gains may take decades or centuries to arrive.
+Integrated assessment models (IAMs) are economists’ primary tool for analyzing the optimal carbon tax.
+Damage functions, which link temperature to economic impacts, have come under fire because of their assumptions that may be incorrect in significant, but ex ante unknowable ways.
+Here I develop recursive IAM frameworks to model uncertainty, learning, and concern for misspecification about damages.
+I decompose the carbon tax into channels capturing state uncertainty, insurance motives, and precautionary saving.
+Damage learning improves ex ante welfare by $2 trillion.
+If damage functions are misspecified and omit the potential for catastrophic damages, robust control may be beneficial ex post.

 Keywords: climate, damages, Knightian uncertainty, robust control, sparse grid, integrated assessment